gasduster99/primaryConcerns/README.md

 ![header image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)

 Finally to boil the simulation down to a simple measure of success, I compute the probability that each candidate will defeat Trump.
-I Trump's aggregate distribution of electoral college votes from that of the democrat.
-The probability of the democrat winning is now the number of positive difference divided by the total numner of simulation runs (in this cas one million).
+I subtract Trump's aggregate distribution of electoral college votes from that of the democrat.
+The probability of the democrat winning is now the number of positive differences divided by the total number of simulation runs (in this case one million).